‘My At-Home Self Care Routine – 16 Self Care Ideas + FREE Self Care Checklist’ – Monica May

 Have a healthy and balanced breakfast and you’ll end up keeping it healthy the entire day.

-If you want to start eating healthy, check out my 28-day meal plan and start today!
+If you want to start eating healthy, check out my all-in-one program RADIATE and start today!

 #5 Enjoy Your Cup Of Caffeine